amplience/dc-cli/docs/CONTENT-ITEM.md

 ### Facets

-The content item export, copy, move, archive and unarchive commands allow the user to provide a facet string to filter the content that the commands work on.
+The content item export, copy, move, publish, workflow, archive and unarchive commands allow the user to provide a facet string to filter the content that the commands work on.
 Multiple of these can be applied at a time, and you can even match on a regular expressions (RegEx) string.
 Note that you will need to surround your facet in quotes if it contains a space, which will change how backslash escaping works.

 - `name`: Filter on content item label.
 Example: `--facet "name:exact name match"`
 - `schema`: Filter on schema ids.
 Example: `--facet schema:http://example.com/schema.json`